Hendy/umbraco-look/README.md

 		NotIds = new int[] { 123 } // (eg. exclude current page)
 	},

+	NameQuery = new NameQuery() {
+		StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string CaseSenstive = true // applies to all StartsWith, EndsWith, Contains },

 	DateQuery = new DateQuery() {
 		After = new DateTime(2005, 02, 16),
 		Before = null